jouven/gproxy-ghostgraz/README.md

 # gproxy-ghostgraz
-From the original description "GProxy++ is a disconnect protection tool for Warcraft 3.
+From the original description

+    GProxy++ is a disconnect protection tool for Warcraft 3.
 It is modified by Phyton, Pr0gm4n and Manufactoring.

-Some features of the custombuild are: * New graphical user interface * GhostGraz game listing * Phrases * Autosearch * Ingame chat * Friendlist * Sounds * New commands and command shortcuts * Color * Mouse support * And much more..."
+    Some features of the custombuild are: * New graphical user interface * GhostGraz game listing * Phrases * Autosearch * Ingame chat * Friendlist * Sounds * New commands and command shortcuts * Color * Mouse support * And much more...

 Compilation
 -----------